 Members of Fort Wayne's two Jewish congregations voted in spring 2019 to come together as one congregation with two traditions.
 Members from Congregation B'nai Jacob, a Conservative egalitarian synagogue, became members of Achduth Vesholom on July 1, 2019.
 Achduth Vesholom, which remains Reform in philosophy and practice, began also offering traditional worship options in August 2019.
 B'nai Jacob was founded in 1912.

-Rabbi Paula Jayne Winnig joined Achduth Vesholom in August 2019 as interim rabbi for the coming year.
+Rabbi Paula Jayne Winnig joined Achduth Vesholom in August 2019 as Interim Rabbi through June 30, 2020.

 The remodeled Goldstine-B'nai Jacob Chapel will open in spring 2020.
 Bringing together lovely new touches with treasured pieces from both B’nai Jacob and Achduth Vesholom, the renovated space also includes new flooring, seating, cooling system, kitchenette, lighting, and energy-efficient windows.

 Enhancing the space are the Ark from the former B’nai Jacob building on Bittersweet Moors Drive (with its beautiful backdrop), stained glass from the synagogue’s previous facility on Fairfield, and stained-glass windows from Achduth Vesholom’s long-time home built in 1916 at Wayne and Fairfield.
 The hallway outside the chapel now features the cornerstones from previous B’nai Jacob buildings and stained glass from its entryway on Bittersweet Moors.